MaineLearning/MaineLearning/wp-content/plugins/relevanssi/readme.txt

 pricing includes support.

 = Premium features (only in Relevanssi Premium) =
-* Search result throttling to improve performance on large databases.
 * Improved spelling correction in "Did you mean?" suggestions.
 * Multisite support.
 * Search and index user profiles.
 * Search and index taxonomy term pages (categories, tags, custom taxonomies).
+* Search and index arbitrary columns in wp_posts MySQL table.
-* Assign weights to post types.
+* Assign weights to any post types and taxonomies.
-* Adjust weights manually with a filter hook.
+* Assign extra weight to new posts.
+* Let the user choose between AND and OR searches, use + and - operator (AND and NOT).
 * Highlighting search terms for visitors from external search engines.
 * Export and import settings.
-* Disable indexing of post content and post titles with a simple filter hook.

 = Relevanssi in Facebook =
 You can find [Relevanssi in Facebook](http://www.facebook.com/relevanssi).